UofT-DSI/sampling/03_instructional_team/markdown_slides/04_stratified_sampling_slides.md

 # Weights

+- Remember from SRS: a sample weight is how much a sample is 'worth', how much of our original population it represents
 - When using stratified sampling, weights may differ by stratum.
 - The inclusion probability for unit *i* of stratum *h* is,